|1. The Daily Schedule

-There are machines in the cafeteria which dispense snacks and beverages.
+There are machines in the cafeteria that dispense snacks and beverages.
 These machines are able to accept bills as well as coins and are maintained by the cafeteria staff who will address any issues or problems with them.

 Horton is a closed campus.
 This means the site, during the regular school day, is reserved for the benefit of Horton students only.
-Parents and guardians are welcome on property but are asked to report to the office before walking through the building.
+Parents and guardians are welcome on school property but are asked to report to the office before walking through the building.
 Students are not allowed to receive social visits from non-student friends during the day, including recess and noon.